 3. It was seven long years before you could buy yourself Star Wars on VHS

-In this modern day and age you can practically buy yourself a copy of the film before it hits the big screen, but there was a time when you had to be little more patient.
-The rental version of Star Wars was in 1982, but it was apparently a couple of years down the line before you could spend your hours rewinding the R2D2 Jawa bit until you could perfectly mimic the noise he makes when he s's hit by the stunner.
+These days you can practically buy yourself a copy of the film before it hits the big screen, but there was a time when you had to be little more patient.
+The rental version of Star Wars appeared in 1982, but it was apparently a couple of years down the line before you could spend your hours rewinding the R2D2 Jawa bit until you could perfectly mimic the noise he makes when he's hit by the stunner.

 4. The Xbox 360 was redesigned as R2D2 to launch Kinect Star Wars